KD Subdivision

 The KD Subdivision is a railroad line owned by CSX Transportation in the U.S. states of Kentucky and Tennessee.
 The line runs from Corbin, Kentucky, to Etowah, Tennessee, for a total of 161.4 mi.
-At its north end it continues south from the Corbin Terminal Subdivision and at its south end it continues south as the Etowah Subdivision.
+At its north end it continues as the Corbin Terminal Subdivision, and at its south end it continues as the Etowah Subdivision.

+History

+The oldest part of the KD Subdivision is the section between Corbin, Kentucky, and Jellico, Tennessee, which was completed in 1883 by the Louisville and Nashville Railroad.
+At Jellico, the line connected with the East Tennessee, Virginia and Georgia Railroad.
+Beginning in the late 1880s, the L&N began extending south from Jellico to create a new through route between Cincinnati, Ohio, and Atlanta, Georgia.
+The Knoxville Southern Railroad, organized in 1887, completed a line between Knoxville, Tennessee, and the Georgia border in 1890.
+The gap was closed in 1905 by the Knoxville, La Follette and Jellico Railroad, which completed a new line between Jellico to Knoxville.